-Furthermore, education employees should own the copyright to materials that they create in the course of their employment.
-There should be an appropriate "teacher's exception" to the "works made for hire" doctrine, pursuant to which works created by education employees in the course of their employment are owned by the employee.
+of their employment.
+There should be an appropriate "teacher's exception" to the "works made for hire"doctrine, pursuant to which works created by education employees in the course of their employment are resolved through collective bargaining or other process of bilateral decisionmaking between the employerand the affiliate.

+23 owned by the employee.
 This exception should reflect the unique practices and traditions of academia.

-All issues relating to copyright ownership of materials created by education employees should be resolved through collective bargaining or other process of bilateral decisionmaking between the employer and the affiliate.
+24 All issues relating to copyright ownership of materials created by education employees should be

-The ownership rights of education employees who create copyrightable materials should not prevent education employees from making appropriate use of such materials in providing educational services to their students.
+27 The ownership rights of education employees who create copyrightable materials should not prevent 28 education employees from making appropriate use of such materials in providing educational services to 29 their students.

-Enhance and Enrich Student Learning
+31 Enhance and Enrich Student Learning

-Optimal learning environments should neither be totally technology free, nor should they be totally online and devoid of educator and peer interaction.
-The Association believes that an environment that maximizes student learning will use a "blended" and/or "hybrid" model situated somewhere along a continuum between these two extremes.
+Optimal learning environments should neither be totally technology free, nor should they be totallyonline and devoid of educator and peer interaction.
+The Association believes that an environment that maximizes student learning will use a "blended" and/or "hybrid" model situated somewhere along a con-tinuum between these two extremes.

 NEA believes there is no one perfect integration of technology and traditional forms of delivering education for all students.
 Every class will need to be differentiated, and at some level every student needs a different approach.
-Professional educators are in the best position and must be directly involved in determining what combination works best in particular classes and with particular students.
+Professional educators are in the best position and must be directly involved in deter-

+39 mining what combination works best in particular classes and with particular students.

 Students' maturity and developmental status determines how students adapt to the use of digital technology as they continually face more challenging materials.
-The use of technology in the classroom will help build self-reliance and motivation in students, but it must be appropriate to their developmental and skill level, as determined by professional educators.
+The use of technology in the classroom will help build self-reliance and motivation in students, but it must be appropriate to their developmental and

+43 skill level, as determined by professional educators.

-As different digital tools are created and used, the impact of technology on traditional socialization roles must be considered.
-The face-to-face relationship between student and educator is critical to increasing student learning, and students' interactions with each other are an important part of their socialization into society.
+44 As different digital tools are created and used, the impact of technology on traditional socialization 45 roles must be considered.
+The face-to-face relationship between student and educator is critical to in-

+46 creasing student learning, and students' interactions with each other are an important part of their social-47 ization into society.